Self-righting mechanism: Other methods of self-righting

-Some robots had weapons that couldn't be used for self-righting, and so incorporated separate dedicated srimechs.
-These varied in design and effectiveness; examples include Razer's side wings, Hypno-Disc's srimech bar and Panic Attack's top lid.
-These did not detract from the weapon, but could easily break if damaged repeatedly, and also took up some of the robot's precious weight allowance - Razer, after the addition of its wings, had to have over 450 holes drilled into it to keep it within the 79.4 kg weight limit.
+Some robots use weapons that cannot assist in self-righting, requiring the addition of a dedicated self-righting mechanism.
+These designs vary in complexity and effectiveness, such as the side wings on Razer, the motorised bar on Hypno-Disc, or the lifting top lid of Panic Attack.
+While these systems allow the primary weapon to remain specialised for attack, they consume a portion of the robot's strictly limited weight budget, often forcing a compromise in armour thickness or internal components.

 Body shape

 A rarer and more difficult type of srimech was to design the robot's body in such a way that it could roll back onto its wheels when flipped.
 Sometimes known as a "rollover" design, robots with this ability included Mega Morg.
 While a fairly ingenious solution, that did not require any additional power or mechanics, there were still flaws.
 It was extremely difficult to get the design perfect, and if flipped without enough momentum or flipped from the front or back, the robot would be left stranded.
 Mega Morg's predecessor, The Morgue, was also defeated in Series 4 by Firestorm when it was flipped against the arena wall, preventing it from rolling over.

 Some robots were not true rollover designs, but had other design elements intended to aid them in self-righting.
 Examples include the rounded Lexan panels on the rear of Behemoth, without which it would have stranded itself on its back when self-righting, and Spikasaurus' roll-bars.
 These were often effective but, like active srimechs, they were vulnerable to damage.